ethereumbook/ethereumbook/src/chapter_3.md

 > **Tip**
 >
-> The id parameter is used primarily when you are making multiple requests in a single JSON-RPC call, a practice called batching.
+> The **id** member is used primarily when you are making multiple requests in a single JSON-RPC call, a practice called batching.
 Batching is used to avoid the overhead of a new HTTP and TCP connection for every request.
 In the Ethereum context, for example, we would use batching if we wanted to retrieve thousands of transactions over one HTTP connection.
 When batching, you set a different id for each request and then match it to the id in each response from the JSON-RPC server.
 The easiest way to implement this is to maintain a counter and increment the value for each request.

 The response we receive is: